You will be treated with respect and as a partner in your care. Being a partner means you have responsibilities too.

 - Developing a data protection policy which properly balances personal information privacy with the need for public and private organisations to process personal information

-The Data Protection Act does not give third parties rights of access to personal information for research purposes.
+The General Data Protection Act does not give third parties rights of access to personal information for research purposes.

 The FOI Act does not give individuals access to their personal information, though if a request is made, the Data Protection Act gives the individual this right.
 If the individual chooses to make this information public it could be used alongside non-personal information gained by the public under the terms of the FOI Act.